 APM is an application performance monitoring system built on the Elastic Stack.
-It uses Elasticsearch as its data store and allows you to monitor performance of thousands of applications in real time.
+It uses Elasticsearch as its data store and allows you to monitor performance of thousands of services in real time.
 Regardless of whether your code is best described as a service or as an application, this guide will indiscriminately use the word service.

-With APM, you can automatically collect detailed performance information from inside your applications and it requires only minor changes to your code.
+With APM, you can automatically collect detailed performance information from inside your service with only minor changes to your code.
 For example APM agents can measure the response time for incoming requests.
-It also automatically measures what your application was doing while it was preparing the response.
+It also automatically measures what your service was doing while it was preparing the response.
 For example, external database queries are measured to make it easy to detect slow queries.
 It also measures calls to caches, external HTTP requests etc. This makes it possible to pinpoint and fix performance problems and unhandled errors quickly and with minimal effort.

-APM also automatically collects errors and exceptions that are not handled by your application.
+APM also automatically collects errors and exceptions that are not handled by your service.
 When errors and exceptions get collected, they automatically get a checksum assigned based primarily of the stacktrace.
 This makes it possible to discern new errors from errors that have been happening for some time.
 It also makes it much easier to keep an eye on how many times specific errors happen.

 Elastic APM consists of four components:

-APM agents are open source libraries written in the same language as your application.
-You install them into your application as you would install any other library.
-The agents hook into your application and start collecting performance metrics and errors automatically once it starts.
+APM agents are open source libraries written in the same language as your service.
+You install them into your service as you would install any other library.
+The agents hook into your service and start collecting performance metrics and errors automatically once it starts.
 All data that gets collected by agents is buffered for a short period and sent on to APM Server.
 This happens once per minute, by default.

 Out of the box, APM automatically instruments most popular web frameworks, database drivers, calls to caching servers, and HTTP libraries for requests to external services.
 For everything else, the agents provide an API that you can use to manually instrument anything you find interesting.